-Best Overall: This is most popular app for sleep tracking because it looks and works very similarly to the Activity app that’s already on your Apple Watch — there are rings and everything.
-It tracks sleep duration, sleep quality and “readiness,” the latter basically attempting to rate how well your sleep prepared you or the forthcoming day.
+This was the most popular Apple Watch app for sleep tracking before Apple officially launched its own.
+It looks and works very similarly to the Fitness app — there are rings and everything.
+It tracks sleep duration, sleep quality and “readiness,” the latter basically attempting to rate how well your sleep prepared you for the forthcoming day.
 And it integrates nicely with Apple Health.

-Honorable Mention: Pillow is a well-reviewed app that, again, has many of the popular features like automatic sleep tracking and in-depth sleep analysis charts.
-It has a “smart alarm clock,” where it wakes you up at the optimal point in your sleep cycle for maximum morning refreshment.
+Pillow is a well-reviewed app that, again, has many of the popular features like automatic sleep tracking and in-depth sleep analysis charts.
+It has a “smart alarm clock,” which wakes you up at the optimal point in your sleep cycle for maximum morning refreshment.
 The app can also record audio (like snores and random outbursts) during the night and play it back for you, but that requires you to pay a subscription fee so you’ll have to want it really bad.